secure-systems-lab/dsse/envelope.md

 At this point we do not standardize any other encoding.
 If a need arises, we may do so in the future.

+## Security considerations

+The following advisories are relevant to all envelop formats, not just the standard JSON envelope.

+**Important:** Implementations MUST ensure that the same payload bytes that are verified are the ones sent to the application layer.
+In particular, implementations MUST NOT re-parse the envelope after verification to pull out the payload.
+Failure to adhere to this requirement can lead to security vulnerabilities.